 Don’t get me wrong, this is an amazingly generous credit card.
 But there are a few other cards that give the UOB YOLO a run for the money.

-OCBC 365 Credit Card – The UOB YOLO Card’s competitor is the OCBC 365, but it offers less attractive cashback on similar categories: 6% cashback on local weekend dining, 3% cashback on local weekday dining and everyday overseas dining, 3% on travel, fashion and movie tickets and 3% on supermarket spending.
-Minimum monthly spending of $600 is the same as UOB YOLO’s.
+OCBC 365 Credit Card – The UOB YOLO Card’s competitor is the OCBC 365, but it offers less attractive cashback on similar categories: 6% cashback on local everyday dining including overseas dining and online delivery, 5% on global fuel spend, 3% on travel, telco bills, recurring electricity bills and on global grocery shopping, including online purchases.
+Minimum monthly spending of $800 with a cashback cap at $80 per month.

-Citi Cash Back Card – This card is even more generous in terms of dining, with 8% cash back on all dining spending globally, as well as food and grocery delivery, Grab rides and petrol.
+Citi Cash Back Card – This card is even more generous in terms of dining, with 8% cash back on all dining spending globally, as well as food and grocery delivery, Grab rides (until 31 March) and petrol, with cashback capped at $25 per category.
 The base cashback is slightly worse at 0.25%, but the main disadvantage vis a vis the UOB YOLO credit card is the higher minimum monthly spending of $888.